hibbitts-design/grav-skeleton-helios-course-hub/plugins/helios-course-hub/README.md

 # Grav Helios Course Hub Plugin

 Give your course a modern, open home on the web – without building from scratch.
-Designed for use with the pre-configured [Grav Helios Course Hub Skeleton](https://github.com/hibbitts-design/grav-skeleton-helios-course-hub), providing custom CSS, JavaScript, shortcodes and enhanced Admin Panel readability.
+Designed for use with the [Grav Premium Helios theme](https://getgrav.org/premium/helios) and the pre-configured [Grav Helios Course Hub Skeleton](https://github.com/hibbitts-design/grav-skeleton-helios-course-hub), providing custom CSS, JavaScript, shortcodes and enhanced Admin Panel readability.

 ## Screenshots